ivanearisty/oss-taapp/src/mail_client_api/README.md

 ```

 ## Implementation Checklist
-1. Implement every method in the protocol.
+1. Implement every method in the abstract base class.
 2. Return objects compatible with `mail_client_api.message.Message`.
 3. Publish a factory (`get_client_impl`) and assign it to `mail_client_api.get_client`.
 4. Honour the `interactive` flag (prompting only when `True`).